 When designing or selecting your cake, you will want to reinforce your overarching theme as well as the season, your gown, the flowers, even the menu you’ve chosen for this day.
 As with most other items on your to-do list, do not wait until the last minute for this, or your choices might be limited.
-Whether four-star pastry chef or supermarket baker, the creator of your confection will need plenty of time to devote to the task at hand.
+Whether four-star pastry chef or supermarket baker, a wedding cake is a custom work which will require plenty of time devoted to the task at hand.

 No matter your style or budget, your wedding cake (or alternative to one) is a prime opportunity to tap into your creative side, enhance your wedding decor, and most importantly, delight your guests with a sweet treat at the end of the celebration.

-- Inky-Black Wedding Cakes – If your styles ranges toward the contemporary, let your love of modern décor set the tone.
+If your styles range toward the contemporary, let your love of modern décor set the tone.
 Black is one of the hottest new wedding colors and it’s a color that works with every color palette or style.

-- Single Level – A single-tier cake is the height of trendy minimalism.
+A single-tier cake is the height of trendy minimalism.
 Worried it won’t be able to feed all of your guests?
 Have a sheet cake to supplement (it’s the oldest trick in the book).
-Also, a simple design doesn’t mean the flavor has to be boring—use it as an opportunity to incorporate fun fillings.
+Also, a simple design doesn’t mean the flavor has to be boring—use it as an opportunity to incorporate

 Top feature photo by Sarah D’Ambra Photography